-- Playground volunteers are coordinated by Office Staff. - If you cannot be there on your scheduled day, please call the office as early as possible as we need to arrange for a teacher to take your place instead.
-Please find your own parent substitute if possible. - Playground volunteers should follow all playground expectations, including the use of only nerf-type balls, staying on the playground itself, staying away from parked cars, etc. - Please report any injuries or discipline problems to the teacher/staff member in charge immediately. - If you ever find yourself outside with students without a teacher/staff person present, please send a student to the office immediately and someone will be sent outside to assist.
+- Playground volunteers are coordinated by Office Staff. - If you cannot be there on your scheduled day, please call the office as early as possible as we need to arrange for a teacher to take your place instead. - Playground volunteers should follow all playground expectations, including staying on the playground or black top itself, staying away from parked cars, no rough-housing, cross the street within the gates, etc. - Please report any injuries or discipline problems to the teacher/staff member in charge immediately. - If you ever find yourself outside with students without a teacher/staff person present, please send a student to the office immediately and someone will be sent outside to assist.